 You will commonly see the terms “claim” and “lawsuit” when researching the area of personal injury.
 In many cases, you will see these terms are used interchangeably.
 While they might be similar, claims and lawsuits are different forms of legal action.

-If you are curious about whether a claim or a lawsuit is appropriate for your case, speak to an experienced attorney who can help.
+If you are curious about whether a claim or a lawsuit is appropriate for your case, speak to our experienced personal injury attorneys who can help.

 What is a Lawsuit?

 When claim negotiations fail, the next step is usually a lawsuit.
 To be successful in a lawsuit, you will have to demonstrate that the defendant caused your injuries and you are entitled to money damages.
 You will also need to prove the extent of your financial and emotional losses due to the accident.